Duration 8 days / 7 nights

 End of Self-Guided Tour in Marseille

-After a good night, you will bring back your bike to our rental Universal Riders agency in Marseille.
+After a good night of sleep, you will bring back your bike to our rental Universal Riders agency in Marseille.

 However, in any case, do not leave the Phocean City without taking a little bit of time to visit!
-Stop to drink a pastis in the Old Port, stroll through the streets of the Panier, the oldest part of the city, shop on the Cannebière, go take a closer look the Notre-Dame-de-la -Garde ...
-One sure thing, Marseille is full of wonders that you can easily discover the time of a day or a weekend!
+Stop to drink a pastis in the Old Port, stroll through the streets of the Panier, the oldest part of the city, shop on the Cannebière, go take a closer look at the Basilica Notre-Dame-de-la -Garde ...
+One thing is for sure, Marseille is full of wonders that you can easily discover in one day or a weekend!

 The offer includes

-- Motorcycle rental with unlimited mileage (departure from 2:00pm onwards on the first day, return before 12:00pm on the last day)
+- Motorcycle rental (departure from 2:00pm on the first day, return before 12:00pm on the last day)

 - 1 GPS system, with the entire tour already uploaded